mohanarpit/wwe-entrance/README.md

 ```

 TODOs:
+- [ ] Get the broadcast IP from the system instead of hardcoding it
-- [ ] Support for multiple clients connecting at the same time.
+- [x] Support for multiple clients connecting at the same time.
 It should enqueue the music files and play one after    another
 - [ ] Manage statuses for devices instead of iterating over all the devices on the network
 - [ ] Currently only DLink DIR-800 router is supported.
 I don't have knowledge of how other routers work